jannislehmann/csgo-microservices/shared/README.md

 The entity package contains an ID type, which is basically a UUID.

+## Metrics

+The metrics package offers helper methods for the creation of metrics.
+Currently, it has a method to create a Prometheus http server.

 ## Queue

 The queue package is able to connect to a RabbitMQ AMQP broker and publish messages or consume these.